AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-assets.md

 1. In the assets pane, use the icons in the upper right of the toolbar ![Card view/List view](images/card-list-view.png) to switch between the following:

    - Card View &ndash; displays the assets as a series of tiles
-   - Table View which displays the assets in a table format
+   - Table View &ndash; displays the assets in a table format

 ## Next step